-However, given that the Privilege Club program is based in Qatar, points earning opportunities for Australians are limited.
+However, given that the Privilege Club program is based in Qatar, points-earning opportunities for Australians are more limited.
 But it’s still worth considering putting some effort into earning miles if you like to fly Qatar Airways, as the redemption rates are competitive and you also don’t have to pay the airline’s high fuel surcharges – win-win!

 How do I join Qatar Airways Privilege Club?

-Signing up to the Privilege Club loyalty program is free.
+Signing up for the Privilege Club loyalty program is free.
 You can sign up using this link.